 ii.
 “We know that in His government there can be no departure from righteousness, no deflection of justice.
 This is the secret of our confidence, and should be the inspiration of perpetual songs, of ceaseless worship.”
 (Morgan)

 c.
-A fire goes before Him: This is a poetic description of the same kind of phenomenon that happened at Mount Sinai (Exodus 19:16-20).
-This either remembers what God did then or uses the same ideas to describe a future display of God’s sovereign presence, the presence of the Lord of the whole earth, when all the people see His glory.
+A fire goes before Him: This is a poetic description of the same kind of phenomena that happened at Mount Sinai (Exodus 19:16-20).
+This phrase either refers to what God did then or uses the same ideas to describe a future display of God’s sovereign presence, the presence of the Lord of the whole earth, when all the peoples see His glory.

 ii. “‘The Lord of the whole earth’ is an unusual designation, first found in a significant connection in Joshua 3:11; Joshua 3:13, as emphasising His triumph over heathen gods, in leading the people into Canaan.”
 (Maclaren)